Motari2004/Motari2004/README.md

 ---

 ## About
-I am **Motari**, a software engineer focused on building production-grade, scalable systems across both frontend and backend development.
-My work centers on creating reliable, maintainable applications with clean architecture and strong attention to performance and user experience.
+I am **Motari**, a software engineer working across both frontend and backend development.
+I focus on creating robust, scalable, and maintainable systems with an emphasis on performance, reliability, and clean architecture.

-I have a strong interest in **artificial intelligence**, **automation**, and **modern frontend development**, where I design intuitive interfaces backed by robust and efficient systems.
+My expertise includes **artificial intelligence**, **automation**, and **modern frontend development**, where I design intuitive interfaces supported by efficient and reliable systems.
 I enjoy solving complex problems by combining thoughtful system design with practical engineering solutions.

-- Experienced in **full-stack development**, spanning frontend and backend systems
+- Skilled in **full-stack development**, bridging frontend and backend systems
-- Actively building solutions in **AI-powered applications and automation**
+- Experienced in building **AI-powered applications and automation solutions**
-- Focused on delivering **clean, scalable, and production-ready software**
+- Committed to delivering **clean, scalable, and production-ready software**

----

 ## Skills & Technologies